 Log in to the Teams Admin portal.

 Navigate to Teams apps > Manage apps.
-The Pending Approval card will show at least one app that is pending approval.
+The Pending Approval card will show at least one pending approval app.

 In the search box for the table, search for the Teams app name you created above.